 Moab has a lot to offer – it’s a popular place and as such there’s loads of hotels (raged from the budget to the fancy), restaurants, spas, and shops.
 It makes a great home base for a small wedding or elopement; you have access to gorgeous scenery while also having access to more creature comforts if that’s what strikes your fancy.

 On the other hand winter can get somewhat chilly but if you’re VERY lucky you can even get snow.
-I personally love winter Moab elopements- they may be cold but it’s the quietest season in Moab (which means less crowds!)
+I personally love winter Moab elopements- they may be cold but it’s the quietest season in Moab (which means less crowds!).
+It’s possible to visit places that are usually swarmed with other folks.
+But be aware- special use permits are not granted on holidays, so it’s best to avoid holiday elopements if you have your heart set on a Moab elopement!

-Shoulder season reigns in Moab; September-November and March-May are my favorite times for weddings in Moab because of the mild temps.
-But be warned- Moab gets wildly busy in the fall.
-It is absolutely possible to find spots where you can have privacy (I love treasure hunting for these spots) but be ready for traffic and lots of fellow adventurers!
+Shoulder season reigns in Moab; September-November and March-May are my favorite times to elope in Moab because of the mild temps.
+Definitely avoid Jeep Week (the week prior to Easter) as it is the busiest week in Moab out of the year.
+And while it is still busy in spring and fall, it is absolutely possible to find spots where you can have privacy (I love treasure hunting for these spots) but be ready for traffic and lots of fellow adventurers!

 No matter the time of year I *always* recommend having your elopement on a weekday.
 You have the best chance of having a more private and intimate experience, especially if you are drawn to a more popular Moab ceremony location.